frnsys/the_founder_unity/README.md

 `GameEvent` images must be 800x440px.

+When importing textures for the Browser mesh into Unity, make sure filtering is set to bilinear, and maximize the aniso level.
+This is so that these flat-object textures look ok when rotating.

 ### Resources

 There are many different assets in this game which have to managed carefully.